Arun7333/CGPAcalci/README.md

 # CGPAcalci
-T calculate cgpa and sgpa
+To calculate cgpa and sgpa